 Indigenous peoples in Russia

-The latest official population figures from the 2010 national census do not provide disaggregated data on the socio-economic status of indigeous peoples.
-Indigenous peoples are predominantly rural dwellers, whlile Russia on the whole is a highly urbanized country.
+The latest official population figures from the 2010 national census do not provide disaggregated data on the socio-economic status of indigenous peoples.
+Indigenous peoples are predominantly rural dwellers while Russia is, on the whole, a highly urbanised country.